-How to use this miniguide First, a thank you.
+USDN is no longer updating this miniguide.
+C40 and the White House have developed extensive guides about the IRA provisions, local government eligibility, and timeline for each opportunity.
+These guides will be updated as new information is available.
+USDN will also provide IRA updates and support through their Federal Funding Program.
+Sign up here to become a member of the Federal Funding interest group and to receive updates.
+Please use the following links to access the C40 and White House IRA guides.

+C40 Climate action and the Inflation Reduction Act: A guide for local government leaders

+White House Inflation Reduction Act Guidebook

 The majority of the local government content for this guide was generously provided by Amy Turner, Senior Fellow at the Sabin Center for Climate Change Law at Columbia Law School.
 You can read her original blog post detailing these programs and more.

 We also pulled information directly from the IRA text itself and cross-referenced other guides.
 All of the resources we've found particularly helpful appear at the end of this guide.
-Big thank yous to these partners and organizations for their work analyzing the IRA so far:
+Big thank yous to these partners and journalists for their work analyzing the IRA so far:

 - Rewiring America

 - Evergreen Action

+- C40 and Climate Mayors

 - National League of Cities

-- POLITICO

 - Natural Resources Defense Council

+- E&E News ClimateWire

 - Volts (David Roberts' podcast)

 What's in here and what's not.

-- We've captured the information we have so far from the Inflation Reduction Act language.
-Many details are not yet available because programs need to be developed and/or rulemaking has not yet occurred. - We will update this guide monthly as new information becomes available. - We've selected the programs we feel are largest and most relevant to local sustainability staff in order to make this guide digestible and not totally overwhelming.
+- We've selected the programs we feel are largest and most relevant to local sustainability staff in order to make this guide digestible and not totally overwhelming.
 That said, there are programs NOT included here.
+Review the resources at the end of this document for more on climate provisions.

+- This is intended to be a cheat sheet to orient practitioners to programs, not a strategy guide.
+We may add strategic guidance to this in the future if helpful (let us know!).

+- If you have particular questions, additions or updates, please contact Director of Communications & Mobilization Julia Peek at juliapeek@usdn.org or Federal Engagement Director Cynthia McCoy at cynthiamccoy@usdn.org.

+Table of Contents

+04 Programs for States (that benefit residents)

+HOMES Program

-Review the resources at the end of this document for more on climate provisions. - C40 and Climate Mayors are producing a guide for mayors on the IRA in October; we will share that once available.
-Other partners are producing guides on discrete programs; we will share those when available as well. - If you have particular questions, additions or updates, please contact Director of Communications & Mobilization Julia Peek at juliapeek@usdn.org or Federal Engagement Director Cynthia McCoy at cynthiamccoy@usdn.org.
-Table of Contents 04 Programs for States (that benefit residents) HOMES Program High-Efficiency Electric Home Rebate Program 05 Programs for Local Governments Greenhouse Gas Reduction Fund (the Green Bank) Energy Efficient Commercial Buildings Deduction Climate Pollution Reduction Grants Latest and Zero Building Energy Code Adoption Improving Energy Efficiency, Water, Resilience of Affordable Housing Low Emissions Electricity Program Clean Heavy-Duty Vehicles Neighborhood Access and Equity Grant Program Investing in Coastal Communities and Climate Resilience Environmental and Climate Justice Block Grants State and Private Forestry Conservation Programs 10 Programs for Utilities and Ports Direct Pay Clean Energy Tax Credits Grants to Facilitate the Siting of Interstate Electricity Transmission Lines Grants to Reduce Air Pollution at Ports 12 Programs for Residents Tax CreditsRebates 14 Additional Resources Programs for States State energy offices are tasked with designing and administering two broad rebate programs for which residents and residential building owners are eligible.
+High-Efficiency Electric Home Rebate Program

+05 Programs for Local Governments

+Greenhouse Gas Reduction Fund (the Green Bank) Energy Efficient Commercial Buildings Deduction Climate Pollution Reduction Grants Latest and Zero Building Energy Code Adoption Improving Energy Efficiency, Water, Resilience of Affordable Housing Low Emissions Electricity Program Clean Heavy-Duty Vehicles Neighborhood Access and Equity Grant Program Investing in Coastal Communities and Climate Resilience Environmental and Climate Justice Block Grants State and Private Forestry Conservation Programs

+10 Programs for Utilities and Ports

+Direct Pay Clean Energy Tax Credits Grants to Facilitate the Siting of Interstate Electricity Transmission Lines Grants to Reduce Air Pollution at Ports

+12 Programs for Residents

+Tax CreditsRebates

+14 Additional Resources

+Programs for States

+State energy offices are tasked with designing and administering two broad rebate programs for which residents and residential building owners are eligible.

 Home Energy Performance-Based, Whole-House Rebate (HOMES) Program